Self-Monitoring, Analysis and Reporting Technology

 An example of software that shows the health of the drive and its smart attributes.
-This 8TB Toshiba Hard Drive appears to be in perfect condition.
+This 8TB Toshiba Hard Drive appears to be in perfect condition, unformatted, and unused before this demonstration.

-Self-Monitoring, Analysis, and Reporting Technology (backronym S.M.A.R.T. or SMART) is a monitoring system included in computer hard disk drives (HDDs) and solid-state drives (SSDs).
+Self-Monitoring, Analysis, and Reporting Technology (contrived acronym S.M.A.R.T. or SMART) is a monitoring system included in computer hard disk drives (HDDs) and solid-state drives (SSDs).
 Its primary function is to detect and report various indicators of drive reliability, or how long a drive can function while anticipating imminent hardware failures.

 When S.M.A.R.T. data indicates a possible imminent drive failure, software running on the host system may notify the user so action can be taken to prevent data loss, and the failing drive can be replaced without any loss of data.

 Background

 Hard disk and other storage drives are subject to failures (see hard disk drive failure) which can be classified into two basic classes: